slisznia/pcos/README.md

 ## Arrays

 An array is an ordered collection of values.
-Elements of an array can be of primitive or user-defined type.
-All of the values in an array must be of the same type.
-The type of the array is the type of the values it holds, followed by [] characters.
+Elements of an array are of primitive or user-defined type.
+All values stored in the array are of the same type.
+The type of the array is the type of the values it holds.

 ### Fixed-length array